 He was brought to trial and pleaded not guilty to murder in July 2012 at St Alban’s Crown Court in Hertfordshire.
 Found guilty he was sentenced to a minimum of 25 years in prison with the judge stating he believed the murder was ‘planned and pre-meditated’ and that Tony Bushby was “a very real danger to women”.

 Facebook and its creators and managers certainly have challenges in how they keep control of the site and tackle abuse ranging from inappropriate images to posts and updates.
-There are indeed many positive things to say about Facebook and its global success at connecting people and retaining it’s 1.5 billion members all over the world.
-It is a social media platform used multiple times a day by over 1 billion users, the majority of whom are sharing happy moments and engaging in light conversation with friend in an entirely harmless way.
+There are indeed many positive things to say about Facebook and its global success at connecting people and retaining its 1.5 billion members all over the world.
+It is a social media platform used multiple times a day by over 1 billion users, the majority of whom are sharing happy moments and engaging in light conversation with a friend in an entirely harmless way.

-In fact for many people their use of Facebook and the connectivity it provides them enriches their lives and provides a social outlet regardless of where they are.
+In fact, for many people, their use of Facebook and the connectivity it provides them enriches their lives and provides a social outlet regardless of where they are.
 However, not all people are good and when dark minds have platforms such as this available to them they will take advantage and it is surprising the lengths they will go to do so.

 Facebook is not the only social media platform to see its services abused.
 Twitter has seen many cases of outright abuse where individuals use those 140 characters along with the trusted hashtag to slander others.
 We have all read and seen the celebrity cases of this happening and it is not just celebrities, it is ordinary people who find themselves at the other end of an onslaught that they are almost powerless to stop.

-This is the criminal side of modern social media and why the frantic stampede of modern technology towards being connected to everybody everywhere is not always a good thing.
+This is the criminal side of modern social media and why the frantic stampede of modern technology toward being connected to everybody everywhere is not always a good thing.
 Whenever there is progress there are always individuals in this world who will find a use that was not intended and find ways around safety measures that are put in place.
-Unfortunately, as history has shown us they will find methods to hurt other people or to get their own message out no matter how haunting it is and clearly the use of social media, we are discovering, is no different.
+Unfortunately, as history has shown us they will find methods to hurt other people or to get their own message out no matter how haunting it is, and clearly the use of social media, we are discovering, is no different.